connexcs/docs/docs/customer/routing.md

 # Routing
+**Management :material-menu-right: Customer :material-menu-right: [Customer Name] :material-menu-right: Routing**

-**Ingress Routing** allocates incoming calls based on the selected Customer Rate Card, which in turn Egresses to a specified provider.
-It allows multiple rate cards to be used with or without a prefix.
-This is checked according to the longest prefix first, then the shortest for a match.
+The **Routing** section under Customer refers specifically to **Ingress Routing**, which allocates incoming calls (dialed by our customers) based on the assigned Customer Rate Card, which in turn Egresses to a specified provider.
+This allows multiple rate cards to be used with or without a prefix.
+First, a check is done for the longest prefix, then shortest prefix is checked for a match.
 If no prefix is matched, it will match the rate cards with mutually exclusive destinations.
-If there are multiple rate cards with the same prefixes, you must set up a dial plan with a tech prefix to identify the correct card.
+If there are multiple rate cards with the same prefixes, you must set up a dial plan with a Tech Prefix to identify the correct card.

 !!! info "Routing Templates and more"
     Create templates for customer routing in [Routing Global](https://docs.connexcs.com/global-routing/).
-For more information on Routing, see [Routing Setup](https://docs.connexcs.com/video-guide/#routing-setup) in our Video Guides for a detailed walkthrough and the [Routing Overview](https://docs.connexcs.com/routing/) and [Routing Strategy](https://docs.connexcs.com/routing-strategy/) documentation sections.
+For more information on Routing, see [Routing Setup](https://docs.connexcs.com/video-guide/#routing-setup) in our Video Guides for a detailed walkthrough.
+Additional documentation can be found in the [Routing Overview](https://docs.connexcs.com/routing/) and [Routing Strategy](https://docs.connexcs.com/routing-strategy/) sections.

 ## Disabled Routes